User Score: 14047

 --David Seville & The Chipmunks - sing along, followed by Alvin giving David an exploding Easter basket.

-Fourth salute to ASCAP (American Society of Composers, Authors and Publishers)
+"Our Musical Heritage" - A Salute to ASCAP (American Society of Composers, Authors and Publishers)

 --Henry Fink (composer)